-What I have done with my own kids is very similar to how the French teach kids about food-and my kids do eat EVERTHING!
-However, our family faux-pas is how much my kids snack.
+What I have done with my own kids is very similar to how the French teach kids about food-and my kids did grow up eat most everything.
+However, our family faux-pas was how much my kids snacked.
 I don’t think I’m much different from most American moms.
-I carry snacks for “just in case.”
+When they were very young I used to carry snacks for “just in case.”
 What if someone has a meltdown?
 What if we are stuck somewhere without food?
 I have a compulsion to be prepared for all of these “what if’s.”
 We also have a big “Snack Basket” in our kitchen, and the kids always seem to be hitting it right before dinner (which drives me a bit nutty!)

 What I learned from Le Billon’s account of her time in France is that French kids just don’t snack.
 Period.
 After school they have a small “meal” called le goûter.
 This is given to children when they get home from school, sitting down at a table.
 Typically it may be yogurt and fruit or bread and cheese.
 Then food is put away and there is no snacking until dinner, typically at 7:00 to 7:30.
 Easy as that!
 What if kids get hungry?
 Well, hunger is a normal human sensation that kids get accustomed to, and it also helps them to eat more nutritious foods at mealtimes.
 A child who is faced with broccoli at dinner is more likely to eat it if she is not full of fishy crackers and fruit snacks.

-For the past month, I have instituted “no snacking” and le goûter, at my house, and I’m please to say it has worked brilliantly.
+After reading this book I instituted “no snacking” and le goûter, at my house, and I’m please to say it has worked brilliantly.
 During soccer season, our heartier snacks held the kids over until after practice and the kids were much more able to eat a nutritious dinner that I served because they weren’t munching in the car on the way home.
-The kids now understand the rules about snacking, and as long as the kids have plenty to do, they don’t seem to miss the snacks.
+The kids soon understand the rules about snacking, and as long as the kids have plenty to do, they didn’t seem to miss the snacks.

 Here are some five simple rules regarding snacking for kids: